turingschool/backend-curriculum-site/module2/lessons/form_for.md

 ## Warm Up

 - Thinking about our Set List application, what is the structure of the forms we use to create and edit artists?
+(Share your screen and put them side by side)
     - How do we tell our forms the path and verb it should use when the form is submitted?
     - What connection exists between the form and the objects we are creating or updating?